trolllabs/gus_config/README.md

 # gus_config
-Config file for Gus the filament guzzler
+Config file for Gus the filament guzzler.
+Please update if you make improvements to the file, and add a comment describing what you changed and why.